 In essence, the beams supporting illusory wall’s hypothesis are rotten, so I can only be skeptical of the conclusion in sum.
 That said, I do believe there is a kernel of truth in so far as the description of the item doesn’t strictly reflect what the item actually is.
 To be specific, I am referring to when items are found in circumstances impossible to reconcile with their description in full but whose placement cannot be immediately faulted on developer error or exaggeration either.
 Rather, the environmental context requires that we exclude those problematic elements from analysis to understand the intended meaning.
 I will call this technique “recontextualization” for the sake of simplicity.
-Instead of relying on the text as our primary source, we recontextualize the item in its environment to resolve contradictions with the script.
+Instead of relying on the text as our primary source, we recontextualize the item in its environment to reconile contradictions with the script, as the developers intended.
 I shall illustrate this with my own three examples.

 First up is the man eater shell encountered in both Ash Lake and the Duke’s Archives in DS1.
 This otherwise unassuming creature carries purging stones, the description of which claims are treasures produced by Earl Arstor.
 Since nothing else connects this enemy or the areas it inhabits to Carim’s shady aristocrat, this description seems nonsensical.
 However, recontextualizing the item without the data concerning Arstor resolves the issue.
 The stone’s graphic features a skull etching — presumably representing the human transformed into it — and we find dozens of human skulls overcrowding the membrane of this enemy’s mouth in place of a pearl, albeit unnaturally smooth and blue-hued.
 The shell’s appearance and original name of “five-legged bival” (五足のバイバル) also reference bivalve mollusks, which form pearls out of countless microscopic crystals to encase foreign entities.
 Taken together, the bivals’ human prey have been similarly coated in layers of crystal and transformed into naturally-occurring stones with the same function as Arstor’s artificially-produced variety — same concept, different origin.